Choosing and comparing vacuum cleaners for professional use

 Which filtration system should I choose?

-There are several options available to you:
+Several options are available to you:

 HEPA filters : Essential for environments sensitive to allergies and fine dust, they ensure 99.97% filtration of 0.3 micron particles.

-What is the best-selling professional dust vacuum cleaner?
+Which is the best-selling professional vacuum cleaner?